groovyjarod/familysearch-automation-app/README.md

 - AuditAll.jsx contains UI and logic for rendering each type of concurrent possible test.

 Reusables - Contains css code, react components, and other javascript files that are used throughout the code.

+Settings - contains .txt files which are overwritten in the settings menu of the application.
+These .txt files contain the used url, secret agent key for Inverna blockers, and the list of url paths that will be combined with the url to conduct concurrent audits.

+Src - Contains App.jsx and main.jsx, which handle the application's rendering.
+Also contains styles.css, which contains the majority of the custom css logic apart from ChakraUI.

+Visualizing an audit through the code:

+The code handling the logic for audits can be found within AuditOne.jsx and AuditAll.jsx.
+The following is a guide on where the data flows through the code in order to conduct an audit and create a .json file:
+- AuditOne/AuditAll: The audit-calling .jsx files invoke Electron's API, which has a series of API calls and functions written in main.js.
+These api calls are instantiated in preload.js, where they're accessible and therefore used throughout the application's code.
+- Main.js: From the audit-calling .jsx files, electronAPI.get-spawn is called.
+This uses the library, child_process's 'spawn' feature to create an environment for Puppeteer and Lighthouse to run in.
+  - Concurrent audits will create multiple instances of child_process.spawn.
+  - In the spawn code, runAndWriteAudit.mjs is invoked.
+  - All messages are either logged or stored in a variable that is viewable upon a test's failure.
+- runAndWriteAudit: takes all arguments and commences getReportData.mjs to asynchronously handle all of the audit-creating logic.
+- GetReportData: calls generatePuppeteerAudit.mjs and asynchronously, one after the other, processes the newly created .json file to contain just what is needed for an accessibility audit.
+- GeneratePuppeteerAudit: readies the child_process.spawn instance to launch puppeteer, navigate to the given url, and then open Lighthouse to conduct an audit.
+  - the majority of error-handling console messages are contained here.
+If they are commented out, you may uncomment them to be able to debug more fully to identify issues with the code should it not work.

+Following all of this, an audit will be generated, processed, and stored in either 'Listed Audits' or 'Custom Audits'.

+Audits are viewable in the 'Folders' section of the app.

+You may transfer audits from 'Listed Audits' to 'Old Audits' by clicking the 'Transfer Audits' button in the audits menu.